devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## The Goal of this Guide

-This guide aims to bridge the gap between the absolute Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) basics and clean, structured Flutter development.
+This guide aims to bridge the gap between the absolute Flutter [\[1\]](https://flutter.dev/) basics and clean, structured Flutter development.
 It should bring you from the basics of knowing how to build an app with Flutter to an understanding of how to do it *properly*.
 Or at least show you one possible way to make large scale Flutter projects clean and manageable.

 ## Who is this Guide for?

 For people with a basic knowledge of the Flutter Framework.
-I recommend following this tutorial by the Flutter team [(Flutter Dev Team 2018i)](https://flutter.dev/docs/get-started/codelab).
+I recommend following this tutorial by the Flutter team [\[2\]](https://flutter.dev/docs/get-started/codelab).
 It will walk you through developing your first Flutter application.
-You should also have a basic understanding of the Dart programming language [(Dart Team 2019a)](https://dart.dev/).
-No worries, it is very similar to Java [(Oracle 1996)](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), Kotlin [(Jet Brains 2017)](https://kotlinlang.org/) and JavaScript [(ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
+You should also have a basic understanding of the Dart programming language [\[3\]](https://dart.dev/).
+No worries, it is very similar to Java [\[4\]](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), Kotlin [\[5\]](https://kotlinlang.org/) and JavaScript [\[6\]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 So if you know 1 or 2 of those languages you should be fine.

 ## Topics that will be covered

   - A brief introduction to the Flutter Framework in general.
 How it works *under the hood* and its underlying structure.
-  - One possible architecture for your Flutter app and how to implement it (BLoC [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE))
+  - One possible architecture for your Flutter app and how to implement it (BLoC [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE))
   - How to test your app
   - Some conventions and best practices for Dart, BLoC and the Flutter Framework
   - My personal opinion of the framework

 ## Creation Context

-This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [(Technical University Cologne 2019)](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
-In addition to this, the guide was written in collaboration with Capgemini Cologne [(Capgemini 2019)](https://www.capgemini.com/us-en/).
-Capgemini released a guide on building an application in Angular [(Ambuludi, Linares, and Contributors 2019)](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.
+This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [\[8\]](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
+In addition to this, the guide was written in collaboration with Capgemini Cologne [\[9\]](https://www.capgemini.com/us-en/).
+Capgemini released a guide on building an application in Angular [\[10\]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

 ## Structure

 The guide is designed to be read in order, from Chapter 0 (this one) to Chapter 5.
-Code examples throughout the chapters will mainly be taken from Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen), an example Flutter Application that was specifically built for the purposes of this guide.
+Code examples throughout the chapters will mainly be taken from Wisgen [\[11\]](https://github.com/Fasust/wisgen), an example Flutter Application that was specifically built for the purposes of this guide.

 ## My Sources

 I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
 All sources used in the guide are listed in the chapter [*References*](https://github.com/Fasust/flutter-guide/wiki/600-References).
-To better understand all the theory, I also developed the Wisgen app [(Faust 2019)](https://github.com/Fasust/wisgen) using the Flutter Framework and the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE).
+To better understand all the theory, I also developed the Wisgen app [\[11\]](https://github.com/Fasust/wisgen) using the Flutter Framework and the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 # 100-The-Flutter-Framework

 ## Introduction

-This Chapter will give you a basic understanding of how the Flutter Framework [(Flutter Dev Team 2018h)](https://flutter.dev/) works as a whole.
+This Chapter will give you a basic understanding of how the Flutter Framework [\[1\]](https://flutter.dev/) works as a whole.
 I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works *under the hood*.
-You will also be introduced to the concepts of *State* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter’s way of rendering an app as a tree of *Widgets*.
+You will also be introduced to the concepts of *State* [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter’s way of rendering an app as a tree of *Widgets*.
 In addition to this, you will gain an understanding of how Flutter Handels Asynchronous Programming.
 And Lastly, you will learn how to communicate with the Web within the Flutter Framework.

 ## Contents of the Chapter